JonQuxBurton/TicketMachine/README.md

 (from a Powershell/command prompt and from the folder \TicketMachine\TicketMachine.ConsoleApp\)

 It can also run a performance test where a large number of GetSuggestion() calls are performed and the total execution time returned.
-This is done for the both Basic and TreeBased strategies.
+This is done for the both Basic and TrieBased strategies.
 The command for this test is:

 `dotnet run -c Release perf`

-It can also be run with the Basic strategy (instead of the default TreeBased strategy) using the following command:
+It can also be run with the Basic strategy (instead of the default TrieBased strategy) using the following command:

 `dotnet run -c Release basic`